analyticsengineering/analyticsengineering.github.io/what-is-the-difference-between-logical-modelling-and-conceptual-modelling-and-physical-modelling.md

 # What is the difference between Logical Modeling and Conceptual Modeling and Physical Modeling?

-The differences between conceptual modeling, logical modeling, and physical modeling are as follows:
+The differences between Conceptual Modeling, Logical Modeling, and Physical Modeling are as follows:

 ## Conceptual Modeling
 - Focuses on capturing the high-level concepts, entities, and relationships within a domain or problem space.